When Audio-LLMs Don't Listen: A Cross-Linguistic Study of Modality Arbitration: Related Work

-Independently, \citet{chen2025listen} introduce the LISTEN benchmark measuring lexical vs.\ acoustic emotion cue reliance in audio-LLMs, finding that models inherit a ``preference for lexical cues, treating acoustic information as secondary.''
-In the emotion recognition domain, \citet{correa2025emis} demonstrate that speech language models predict semantic (text-derived) emotion labels over 80\% of the time even when acoustic prosody conveys conflicting affect, a phenomenon they term \emph{semantic anchoring}.
+MCR-BENCH \citep{wang2025mcrbench} provides the first systematic evaluation of audio-text conflict, pairing audio with faithful, adversarial, or irrelevant text descriptions.
+Their primary metric, Text Influence Rate (TIR), measures how often adding text changes the model's answer relative to an audio-only baseline, with adversarial TIR reaching 98\% in some model--task conditions.
+TIR and our TDR measure different quantities: TIR captures whether text \emph{changes} the answer (a delta from no-text to text-present), while TDR measures which modality the model \emph{follows} when both are present and conflict (a proportion within conflict trials).
+The two are complementary: high TIR indicates text has influence; high TDR indicates how that influence resolves under explicit instructions to follow audio.
+LISTEN \citep{chen2025listen} measures lexical vs.\ acoustic emotion cue reliance, finding models inherit a ``preference for lexical cues.'' \citet{correa2025emis} demonstrate ``semantic anchoring'' in speech emotion recognition.

-Our work extends this line of research in several ways (Table~\ref{tab:comparison}): we focus on \emph{lexical speech content} (numbers, negations, adjectives, times) rather than environmental sounds or emotion, evaluate across 8 typologically diverse languages rather than English only, and use controlled semantic flips isolating exactly one semantic element per conflict.
-Critically, our cascade baseline (Section~\ref{sec:10x_gap}) separates modality-specific text dominance from general instruction-following limitations, a comparison absent from prior work.
+Our work addresses a different and complementary aspect of the problem (Table~\ref{tab:comparison}).
+Where prior work studies environmental audio or emotion, we focus on \emph{lexical speech content}.
+We evaluate across 8 typologically diverse languages, use controlled single-element semantic flips for precise attribution, and introduce a cascade baseline that separates modality-specific text dominance from general instruction-following limitations.